zhoushineyoung/GA-Android-SDK/README.md

 This will post logs every time an event is created and batched off to the server. *Place this before you call initialise() to ensure you see all logs.*

+**Local Caching** - By default the Game Analytics wrapper will cache events locally when an internet connection is not available.
+The events will be sent once the connection is restored.
+Use the following code to disable this behaviour, events will be discarded if an internet connection is unavailable:

+    GameAnalytics.setLocalCaching(false);

+**Automatic Batching** - By default the Game Analytics wrapper will send events to the server in batches after a specific time interval.
+Use the following code to disable this behaviour:

+    GameAnalytics.setAutoBatch(false);

+... and use the following to send events to the GA server manually.

+    GameAnalytics.manualBatch();

+**Event capacity** - By default the local database will hold an unlimited number of events between sending batches to the server.
+Use the following code to set a specific event capacity.
+Additional events will be discarded:

+    GameAnalytics.setMaximumEventStorage(capacity);

 **Step 6 - Tips and tricks**

 **Parent Activity** - Use a parent class that extends Activity to remove the need to put startSession() and stopSession() in every activity's onPause and onResume() methods.
 The following example is taken from the demo application: